 In a recent survey, twenty percent of residents asked would be open to a partnership with another physician, implying they’d be willing to co-own a practice.
 This suggests that the entrepreneurial spirit isn’t entirely dormant among newly trained doctors.

-The independent practice is hardly dying out among established physicians, as well.
-A new AMA report actually found that growth in hospital ownership has been slow while most physicians still provide care for patients in small practices.
+The independent practice is hardly dying out among established physicians, either.
+A new American Medical Association (AMA) report actually found that growth in hospital ownership has been slow while most physicians still provide care for patients in small practices.
 The decrease in the percentage of physicians in 2015 who work in practices wholly owned by physicians since 2012 has actually been slight, at 3.3 percent.
 The same study saw that the number of physicians in small practices with 10 or fewer physicians remained the majority, at 60.7 percent.

 What Are the Ways Small and Solo Medical Practice Can Survive and Thrive Through the Shift to Value-Based Care?